 Interested in becoming a certified massage therapist?
 Visit the campus web site nearest you:

-Massage therapy has been found useful in reducing symptoms such as anxiety, depression, pain, and stress in conjunction with various illnesses and treatments, including arthritis, cancer, fibromyalgia, muscular pain and stiffness, and post-surgery care.
+Massage therapy, grounded in the science of massage, has been found useful in reducing symptoms such as anxiety, depression, pain, and stress in conjunction with various illnesses and treatments, including arthritis, cancer, fibromyalgia, muscular pain and stiffness, and post-surgery care.
 While more research is needed, the power of massage therapy has also been shown to reduce symptoms associated with alcohol withdrawal and smoking cessation, and can improve self-esteem, boost the immune system, increase flexibility, and improve sleep.

 The late Robert Noah Calvert, perhaps one of the fathers of the modern massage therapy movement, said it best: “The real purpose of giving massage is to foster more depth of feeling for one another in order to bring out the love that often lies buried beneath the pain of everyday suffering.”

 1: Abdallah B, Badr LK, Hawwari M. “The efficacy of massage on short and long term outcomes in preterm infants.”
 2013. http://www.ncbi.nlm.nih.gov/pubmed/23932956

 2: Light, Grewen, Amico.
 “More frequent partner hugs and higher oxytocin levels are linked to lower blood pressure and heart rate in premenopausal women.”
 2005. http://www.ncbi.nlm.nih.gov/pubmed/15740822